Stephen Percy Douglas Jones (1893-1974)Subject

 Stephen Percy Douglas Jones was born in 1893 in Preston, Victoria, the son of Emily Abberley and Stephen Alma Jones.
 He had one brother:

 Stephen was a Postal Assistant at the Werribee Post Office.
 He obtained permission from Acting Post Master General to join the Australian Imperial Expeditionary Force.
 Permission was granted on 24 August 1916 and leave without pay was approved until his return.

-Joined at Melbourne Victoria on 9 October 1916 when he was 23 years old and was in 60th Battalion 8th Regiment.
+He enlisted at Melbourne Victoria on 9 October 1916 when he was 23 years old and was in 60th Battalion 8th Reinforcements.